-The redis-shake tool is an open-source tool developed by Alibaba Cloud.
+Redis-shake is an open-source tool developed by Alibaba Cloud.
 You can use it to parse (decode mode), recover (restore mode), back up (dump mode), and synchronize (sync/rump mode) Redis data.
-In rump mode, the redis-shake tool can scan the source Redis to obtain full data and write the data to the destination Redis to migrate data.
+In rump mode, redis-shake can scan the source Redis to obtain full data and write the data to the destination Redis to migrate data.
 This migration solution does not use the SYNC or PSYNC command, and therefore has little impact on the service performance of Redis.
 It applies to Redis clusters and can be widely used to migrate data between on-premises Redis and ApsaraDB for Redis.
 This topic describes how to migrate data from an ApsaraDB for Redis instance to another ApsaraDB for Redis instance under the same Alibaba Cloud account.

 - Log on to the ECS instance that can access both the source and destination ApsaraDB for Redis instances.

-- Download the redis-shake tool in the ECS instance.
+- Download redis-shake on the ECS instance.

 - Run the following command to decompress the downloaded redis-shake.tar.gz package: